Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

   int (*probe) (struct usb_interface *intf,
 		const struct usb_device_id *id);

 Accept or decline an interface.
-If you accept the device return 0, otherwise -ENODEV or -ENXIO.
+If you accept the woke device return 0, otherwise -ENODEV or -ENXIO.
 Other error codes should be used only if a genuine error occurred during initialisation which prevented a driver from accepting a device that would else have been accepted.